Continuing Education Activity

 Acrokeratosis verruciformis of Hopf may rarely transform to squamous cell carcinoma.

 Patients with acrokeratosis verruciformis of Hopf should receive the information that this is an autosomal dominant disease so it may affect their children.
-They have frequent monitoring by a dermatologist since the lesions can undergo malignant transformation to squamous cell carcinoma.
+They should have frequent monitoring by a dermatologist as the lesions can undergo malignant transformation to squamous cell carcinoma.